Library User Engagement

 Defining and operationalizing student engagement activities offers an academic librarian a broad scope of programming options.
 In recent years, outreach librarians engage users through innovative and non-traditional practices.
-These practices include:
+These practices, transferrable to the public library environment, include:

 - Developing a “pop-up library” where a librarian takes a mobile kiosk complete with library terminal and a few resources to on-campus events (open-house, guest speaker events, student association events, etc.).

 - Taking library services to where students gather (residences, cafes, cafeteria).

 - Connecting with library users and community using social media.
 This now-defunct blog, Library Matters, tested student interest in using this form of social media and electronic communications.

 - Opening the library for a themed 24-hour period during the week before final exams providing healthy snacks, hydration, and on-site library staff.